RuiSoares333/FEUP-LBAW/docs/er.md

 - Group identification

 Week 4
-- Changed "category/categories" name to "tag/tags" for an easier understanding of this funcionality (although they are interchangeable) and updated the images to reflect this change.
+- Changed "category/categories" name to "tag/tags" for an easier understanding of this functionality (although they are interchangeable) and updated the images to reflect this change.

 # Team